Embassy of Sweden, Buenos Aires: Staff

 As of July 2024, nine people work at the Swedish Embassy in Buenos Aires, three of whom are dispatched from the Ministry for Foreign Affairs.
 The Swedish Armed Forces also have a defence attaché stationed in Brasília who is accredited in Argentina.

 Tasks

 The embassy's mission is to represent Sweden and promote Swedish interests.
 This is achieved through close and ongoing dialogue with representatives of the Argentine government, authorities, and other sectors of society, including the National Congress, businesses, cultural circles, and civil society.
 The embassy also collaborates closely with other Swedish organizations, such as the Swedish-Argentine Chamber of Commerce and Business Sweden's office in Santiago de Chile.

-The embassy has a consular department that assists Swedish citizens with routine matters and emergencies.
-Foreign nationals applying for residence permits to move to Sweden can also receive migration services at the embassy.
-The embassy in Buenos Aires is also accredited to Uruguay and Paraguay, meaning it represents Sweden in these countries as well.
-In the capitals, Montevideo and Asunción, honorary consulates general assist in this work.
+The embassy also has a consular department that assists Swedish citizens with routine matters and emergencies.
+Foreign nationals applying for residence permits in Sweden can also receive migration services at the embassy.
+The embassy is also accredited to Uruguay and Paraguay, thus representing Sweden in these countries as well.
+In the capitals, Montevideo and Asunción, Swedish honorary consulates general support the embassy's mission.